defold/doc/docs/en/tutorials/runner.md

     ```
     1. This is a script property.
 We set it to a default value but any placed instance of the script    can override this value, directly in the properties view in the editor.

-3. Open the "level.collection" file.
+3. Open the *level.collection* file.
 4. Right-click the root in the *Outline* and select <kbd>Add Game Object</kbd>.
 5. Set the *Id* to "controller".
-6. Right-click the "controller" game object in the *Outline* and select <kbd>Add Component from File</kbd> and select the "controller.script" in the "level" folder.
+6. Right-click the "controller" game object in the *Outline* and select <kbd>Add Component from File</kbd> and select the *controller.script* file in the *level* folder.
 7. Save the file.

 ![Script property](images/runner/2/script_property.png)